ahmedfgad/GeneticAlgorithmPython/docs/source/pygad.md

 :::{dropdown} `logger=None`: Custom logger for the outputs.
 :animate: fade-in-slide-down

-Accepts an instance of the `logging.Logger` class to log the outputs.
-Any message is no longer printed using `print()` but logged.
-If `logger=None`, then a logger is created that uses `StreamHandler` to logs the messages to the console.
+An instance of the `logging.Logger` class used to log the outputs.
+When set, messages are logged instead of printed with `print()`.
+If `None`, PyGAD creates a logger that uses a `StreamHandler` to write the messages to the console.

 Added in [PyGAD 3.0.0](https://pygad.readthedocs.io/en/latest/releases.html#pygad-3-0-0).
-Check the [Logging Outputs](https://pygad.readthedocs.io/en/latest/logging.html#logging-outputs) for more information.
+See [Logging Outputs](https://pygad.readthedocs.io/en/latest/logging.html#logging-outputs) for more information.
 :::

 :::{dropdown} `suppress_warnings=False`: Turn warning messages on or off.